saulocantanhede/tfgreek2/docs/wg-view.md

 # Nestle 1904 GNT - Viewtype: wg-view

-*draft notes for now*

-Can be switched to when prefered.

-The two views are possible since in the database there is a replication of data.

-WG is an agnostic presentation.
+The wordgroup viewtype is a syntactically agnostic presentation in where clauses, phrases and subprases are not respresented by distinct nodestypes.
+They all map to the same node type, namely wordgroup, while their syntactic function and properties are reflected by their respective feature values.

-Swithing to a specific viewtype can be done using the command A.viewtype(), which is specific to this dataset and automaticaly loaded upon invocation of the TF dataset.
+Swithing to a specific viewtype can be done by entering A.viewtype(), which is specific to this dataset and automaticaly loaded upon invocation of the TF dataset.

+Selecting a viewtype defines which nodes are displayed.
 The relation between node types and view types is shown in the following table.

 Viewtype | Invocation | Associated node types |
 --- | --- | ---